-An organization calling itself “The Authors Guild” has recently contacted the DuroSport Corporation regarding our new Smell of Books™ product line.
+An organization calling itself “The Authors Guild” recently contacted the DuroSport Corporation regarding our new Smell of Books™ products.
 We have forwarded the communication to our attorneys for review.

 Please see the DuroSport Insider blog for full details and a commentary from Nero Tarlev.

 The Authors Guild has recently been made aware of a new e-book related product called “Smell of Books”.
 This product has allegedly been designed to improve the e-book reading experience by simulating the smell of a real book.

 While the Authors Guild supports efforts to improve the digital reading experience, we believe this product represents a significant threat to the development of aroma rights, and as such, will adversely impact the rights of our members.

 It is important to note that in the digital era, books, and the smell of books, have been decoupled.
 In the future we expect authors to participate in the development of custom aromas for their books.
 These olfactory rights constitute a derivative right to be licensed separately.
 The preservation of these rights is essential as authors explore new markets and distribution channels.

 Allowing unauthorized third parties to provide the “scent” for a book substantially changes the underlying work to a degree that infringes upon the author’s copyright, not to mention artistic vision.

 Today the Authors Guild is calling on the DuroSport Corporation to remove the Smell of Books product line from the market.
 Furthermore, we are advising our members to refrain from licensing aroma rights until we have more clarity on this issue.